olafrv/netdump/README.md

 A tool to remotly backup the configuration of networked switches, routers, firewalls and servers using expect php library, git version control and many other Linux utilities.

+## What it is not?

+It is not the [netdump kernel module, client or server utility](https://linux.die.net/man/8/netdump) for Linux.

 ## Features

 * Tested on Ubuntu Linux Server Edition 16.04 LTS (64 bits).